World Bank increases Russian GDP development forecast

 Date

-(MENAFN) The World bank (WB) has notably revised its growth forecast for the Russian economy, now projecting a GDP expansion of 3.2 percent for this year.
-This marks a significant increase from the previous estimate of 2.9 percent.
-In its latest Europe and Central Asia Economic Update, released on Thursday, the WB also adjusted its growth outlook for Russia in 2025 to 1.6 percent, up from the earlier prediction of 1.4 percent.
-The 2026 forecast remains steady at 1.1 percent.
+(MENAFN) The World bank (WB) has significantly revised its growth projections for the Russian economy, now anticipating a GDP expansion of 3.2 percent for the current year.
+This marks an increase from its previous estimate of 2.9 percent.
+The latest forecast, detailed in the World Bank's Europe and Central Asia Economic Update released on Thursday, also includes an upward adjustment for Russia's economic growth in 2025, which has been raised to 1.6 percent, up from an earlier projection of 1.4 percent.
+The growth forecast for 2026 remains unchanged at 1.1 percent.

-The report highlights that the Russian Economy is experiencing growth well above its potential, driven by several factors including robust consumer sentiment, increased real incomes, and substantial government spending—particularly in defense and infrastructure sectors.
-However, while the forecast for 2024 reflects a positive outlook, it is projected to be lower than the 3.6 percent growth recorded in 2023.
-This anticipated decline is attributed to tighter monetary policies and constraints on production capacity and labor resources.
+According to the report, the robust growth in the Russian economy is attributed to several factors, including strong consumer sentiment, rising real incomes, and significant increases in government spending—particularly in defense and infrastructure.
+The report acknowledges that while the projected growth for this year is impressive, it is lower than the 3.6 percent growth recorded in 2023, primarily due to tighter monetary policies and mounting constraints on production capacity and labor resources.

-In a previous report in July, the WB noted that Russia's economic growth has managed to withstand the impact of Western sanctions.
-Analysts have pointed to Russia's strategic pivot towards Eastern trade partners and the implementation of economic policies designed to mitigate the effects of sanctions as key factors behind this resilience.
+In July, the World Bank highlighted that Russia's economic performance has remained resilient in the face of extensive Western sanctions, attributing this resilience to the country's strategic pivot toward Eastern markets and economic policies aimed at mitigating the impact of restrictions.
+Notably, the World Bank’s annual national income rankings indicate that Russia has progressed from the "upper middle" to the "high" income category, reflecting its strong economic growth.

-As part of its annual national income rankings, the World Bank also announced that Russia has moved from the "upper middle" income category to the "high" income category, further underscoring the country’s economic progress.
-Additionally, the International Monetary Fund (IMF) has indicated that it expects Russia's economy to grow at a faster rate than that of all advanced economies in 2024.
+Furthermore, the International Monetary Fund (IMF) has projected that the Russian economy will experience faster growth than all advanced economies in 2024, further underscoring the country's unexpected economic momentum in challenging conditions.
+As Russia continues to adapt to the geopolitical landscape, these revised forecasts suggest a degree of economic resilience that may surprise analysts and observers alike.

 Legal Disclaimer: